 We operate totally on donations from generous individuals and companies.

 Keep watching for news, updates, and more services!

 Live-traps will be set to humanely capture feral/community* cats.
 These will be monitored by the homeowner or TNR Tech.

 The cat's ear will be tipped to indicate it has been fixed.

-Trapped Male cats will be neutered and trapped female cats will be spayed at no cost to the homeowner, depending on the funds available in the organization.
+Trapped Male cats will be neutered and trapped female cats will be spayed at little or no cost to the homeowner, depending on the funds available in the organization.

 After the cats are fixed, they will be returned to their original colony.